 A lot of the belly-fattening foods we eat come in the form of small, processed add-ons to food – marinades, sauces, dressings and so on – so target these in your diet, as well as looking at overall calorie intake, to shrink your belly.

 So instead of butter on pasta, use a small amount of olive oil and/or passata; instead of mayonnaise on your salad, use fresh herbs and lemon juice to add flavour, and add avocado if you want something creamy.
 Swap low-fat yogurt (often high in sugars) for cream with fruit.
 Snack on healthy, filling foods instead of fatty, sugary foods with no nutritional value.
 Popcorn instead of crisps, for example.
 And if you are a chocoholic opt for a small piece of dark chocolate instead of a bar of low-quality chocolate, which are usually filled with sugar and vegetable oils.

 3. Keep moving to fight fat

 Sitting around for long periods of time makes your abdominal muscles weak and makes you put on weight without even trying, so become a fidget.
-Pace when you take or make phone calls, try using your computer on a higher surface so you can stand, moving from one foot to the other, while you check your emails, and sit on a Swiss ball while you watch TV.
+Pace when you take or make phone calls, try using your computer on a higher surface so you can stand, moving from one foot to the other, while you check your emails, and sit on a Swiss exercise ball or even exercise bike while you watch TV.
 Even if you sit still on a Swiss ball your core muscles are constantly working to maintain balance, meaning you’ll be burning fat.

 Discover these gym-free fitness tricks